Julien Nicolas: Boosting drug efficiency

-Julien Nicolas, research director at Institut Galien (CNRS/Université Paris-Sud), has just received the Novacap Prize from the Académie des Sciences.
+Julien Nicolas, research director at Institut Galien (CNRS/Université Paris-Saclay) , has just received in 2018 the Novacap Prize from the Académie des Sciences.
 The prize is awarded to a scientist from a public or private French laboratory for "an innovation, breakthrough or new approach in the field of therapeutic chemistry and/or pharmacochemistry related to the mechanisms of chemical drugs."
 Working at the interface between chemistry and pharmacy, Julien Nicolas develops new polymer materials intended to deliver active principles, notably those with anti-cancer properties, and increase patient comfort.

 Julien Nicolas knew early on that a research career was for him, but was undecided whether to go into chemistry or pharmacy.
 In 2001, he graduated from the École supérieure de chimie organique et minérale (ESCOM).
 He did a thesis funded by the French ministry in charge of research at Université Pierre et Marie Curie (now Sorbonne Université) on synthesizing nanoparticles by means of controlled free-radical polymerization in emulsion.
 He first got into pharmacology as a postdoctoral researcher at the University of Warwick in the U.K. "I developed synthetic polymers that could couple with therapeutic proteins to obtain bioconjugates and thus improve their properties, such as solubility and stability."

 Transmitting the "research virus"